In winter, the Japanese gardens offer a serene stroll with colorful bridges, bronze wildlife statues and water features.

 Formerly a deeply scarred limestone quarry, the sunken gardens today offer a stunning Christmas light display.

-Still very much a family business despite its megastar status, Butchart Gardens has had only four leaders in 103 years.
-When visionary garden founder, Jenny Butchart, and her entrepreneurial husband, Robert, gave the property to their grandson, Ian Ross, as a 21st birthday present in 1939, surely she could not have imagined what a legacy of all-season beauty that gift would become.
+Still very much a family business despite its megastar status, Butchart Gardens has had only four leaders with the current owner a great granddaughter of the Butcharts.
+When visionary garden founder, Jennie Butchart, and her entrepreneurial husband, Robert, gave the property to their grandson, Ian Ross, as a 21st birthday present in 1939, surely she could not have imagined what a legacy of all-season beauty that gift would become.
 Or perhaps she did….

-Particularly when I am there in winter, singing carols among the lights and decorations of the cobbled court outside what used to be the Butchart family mansion, I can almost see and hear Jenny, well known for her boundless energy and generous spirit, welcoming thousands of people a year to her home and garden.
-Even in those early decades, she personally served up plates of homemade goodies and refreshments.
-Today, close to one million people visit the gardens each year to enjoy Jenny’s labor of love.
+Particularly when I am there in winter, singing carols among the lights and decorations of the Piazza outside what used to be the Butchart family residence, I can almost see and hear Jennie, well known for her boundless energy and generous spirit, welcoming thousands of people a year to her home and garden.
+Even in those early decades, she personally served tea to visitors.
+Today, close to one million people visit the gardens each year to enjoy Jennie’s labor of love.

 Many colorful life-size puppets decorate archways in the Italian winter garden.
 Alison Gardner